Vyral/treasure-davis-blog/_posts/2016-12-13-what-makes-our-team-strong.md

 {% include pullquote.html %}

 Angela Clark is a listing coordinator who helps you get all the way through to the contract stage of the process.
-She's your personalized lister.

 Aeriel Barr is part of the transaction coordination team here.
 Once a deal goes under contract, this part of our team helps make sure it's a seamless process from start to finish for both buyers and sellers.